AmitLevinson/replications/big5-replication/README.md

 -----

-\#\#\#Appendix
+### Appendix

 #### Benchmarking data.table::fread, read\_delim and read.csv

-I initially used `read.csv` to read the big5 file which was (extremely) slow in loading and wrangling.
+I initially used `read.csv` to read the big5 file which was slow in loading and data wrangling.
 Learning (this past week) about data.table was a great surprise to see how much faster it loads.
-I also eventually figured out to use `read_delim` instaed of `read_csv` which eventually worked.
+I also eventually figured out to use `read_delim` instead of `read_csv` which eventually worked with the current data.
 Checkout the benchmarking below (I won’t be running it, see plot below as image):